megarcia/HTCondor_examples/README.md

 VARS A_2016 year="2016"
 ```

 Clean up your directory again if you like, then submit your new two-job DAG file with the same command as above.
 Since the two data files and processes don't depend on each other, they can run simultaneously, and we'll get individualized output from each job as it's completed.
-From this, to run all 30 years of our dataset, we can edit *clean_GHCND_dag.sub* accordingly.
+From this, to process all 30 years of our dataset, we can edit *clean_GHCND_dag.sub* accordingly and get the work done in the same time it would take to process just one year of data.

 ### Part 2: Image processing example